vuejs/v2.vuejs.org/source/guide/faq.md

 - **Is Vue.js free to use?**

-  Vue.js is a personal project and fully open sourced under the MIT License.
+  Vue.js is free and fully open sourced under the MIT License.

 - **What is the difference between Vue.js and AngularJS?**